zodimo/TicTacToeWithBettingOnChain/docs/game-play/game2-tie.md

 // ) => UtxoId
 const tx3Move = new Move(Row.ROW_A, Column.Col_1);
 const tx3UtxoId = sendMakeMoveCommandToScriptTransaction(player2Wallet, tx3Move, scriptAddress, scriptFile, tx2UtxoId);
+// the script will wait for the utxoid to appear on the recipient address;
 ```

 ## TX4